jimmyduong00/JimmyDuong00/README.md

   <br>I love creating infrastructure solutions according to best practices and making cyberspace a more safe and secure experience.<br>
   <br>From architecting and configuring secure environments to incident response and recovery.
 I have played a dominant role in securing enterprise environments and protecting organizations across various sectors, including renewable energy and education.<br><br>I love sharing the knowledge I have learned so feel free to check out my website https://ottertech.cloud/<br>

-Here are some projects I have or plan to work on (will have link when completed):<br>
+Here are some projects I have or plan to work:<br>

   <p1> ⛅ Cloud Projects<br> </p1>
+  Project OtterVanguard
+  A multi cloud organization that focuses on simulating wildland fires and oceanic oil spills.

   Azure:
   - <b>[⌛ Configuring Privliged Identity Management (PIM) access for critical infrastructure](https://ottertech.cloud/2-Azure-Services/Privileged-Identity-Management-(PIM))</b>